 Gas and Bloating Gastroenterologists (GI Doctors) NYC

 You always have some intestinal gas within your digestive tract.
 Gas in your digestive tract (the esophagus, stomach, small intestine and large intestine) comes from two sources- swallowed air and the normal breakdown of certain undigested foods by harmless bacteria that are naturally present in the large intestine.
+Gas and bloating symptoms can often times be accompanied by and overlap with other symptoms and be difficult to identify as the cause of your symptoms.
+Patients should be evaluated with a thorough consultation and examination by a physician for an accurate diagnosis and treatment plan as it may be a symptoms of a serious illness or condition.

 Air swallowing (aerophagia) is a common cause of gas in the stomach.
 Everyone swallows small amounts of air when eating and drinking.
 However, eating or drinking rapidly, talking while eating, chewing gum, smoking or wearing loose dentures can cause some people to take in more air.
 Burping or belching is the way most swallowed air leaves the stomach.
 The remaining gas moves into the small intestine where it is partially absorbed.
 A small amount travels into the large intestine for release through the rectum and expelled as flatulence.If you suffer from excess gas, either trapped in your intestines or passed as flatulence, it can become uncomfortable.
 Stuck gas can cause abdominal pain and bloating.
 In truth, everyone passes gas several times a day.
 Even stuck gas is a normal part of the digestive process.